University of Technology Sydney

 • Stage 2 – Formal pitch

-Studio sessions will give you the opportunity to discuss questions about the weekly topic/content with your peers and with an expert studio leader, to collaborate on activities directly relevant to key ideas and to develop your skills as a design practitioner with assistance from your studio leader.
+Studio sessions will give you the opportunity to discuss the daily topic/content with your peers and with an expert studio leader, to collaborate on activities directly relevant to key ideas and to develop your skills as a design practitioner with assistance from your studio leader.
 Studio sessions will provide you with the opportunity to take ownership of the ideas encountered in preparatory reading, research and the lectures.
 Your studio leader will facilitate discussion and offer expert insight and direction where needed, but as students you are primarily responsible for the mood of the studio session.

 This subject incorporates a PBL (problem based learning) strategy.
 The focus is on allowing students to engage with practical, experiential models of visual communication design.
 The design methodology of developing creative responses to project briefs continues to underpin the learning experience.
 Peer learning groups and learning partnerships are encouraged at this stage for students, as individuals and collaboratively in groups to develop their ability to reflect upon and critically analyse their research and design work in order to experience perceptual change and enact their new understandings in progressive design iterations.
 Emphasis is placed on developing each student’s confidence in processing and refining ideas.